Mega Man Anniversary Collection: Development

-Mega Man Anniversary Collection shares qualities with Rockman Complete Works, a lineup of remakes of the first six games in the original Mega Man series, released for the PlayStation in Japan in late 1999.
+Mega Man Anniversary Collection shares qualities with Rockman Complete Works, a lineup of remakes of the first six games in the original Mega Man series, released for the PlayStation in Japan between August and December 1999.
 The six games were released individually, each disc containing a port of the original Famicom version as the game's "Original Mode" and several extras.
 A "Navi Mode" was included, featuring a hint system in which a supporting character in each title gives tips to the player via a communicator, as well an updated HUD, an arranged soundtrack, and other optional game modes.

 A Game Boy Advance version of Mega Man Anniversary Collection was also in development and was originally due to be released concurrently with the PS2, GameCube, and Xbox incarnations.
-The game, originally announced as Mega Man Mania, was to feature the five original Game Boy Mega Man games, as well as a history section and artwork gallery.
+The game, originally announced as Mega Man Mania, was to feature color versions of the five original Game Boy Mega Man games, as well as a history section and artwork gallery.
 The game had its release date pushed back several times, with the delay rumored to be caused by Capcom lacking the games' original source code.
 In January 2006, gamers contacting Capcom were told that the game had been placed on "indefinite hold".
 Capcom also began issuing refund checks to those who had ordered the game directly through their online store.
 Around the same time, several retailers, such as GameStop, declared the game "cancelled" and issued refunds or store credits.